-Regular readers here may remember the positive reviews that I have given to composer Barbara Arens’ recent publications 21 Amazingly Easy Pieces and Piano Misterioso, and it gives me great pleasure to be the first to review her latest publication Rendezvous with Midnight, brought to us by independent publisher Editions Musica Ferrum.
+It now gives me pleasure to be the first to review her latest publication Rendezvous with Midnight, brought to us by independent publisher Editions Musica Ferrum.

-I first heard about this collection several months ago, at which point Barbara was looking for a publisher for it – I had no hesitation in recommending she approach Nikolas Sideris of Editions Musica Ferrum, believing that they would make an exciting creative partnership.
-So when I learnt that they had indeed teamed up I was delighted – and even more so now that the results are in my hand – a genuinely brilliant publication.
+I first heard about this collection several months ago, at which point Barbara was still looking for a publisher for it.
+So when I learnt that she had teamed up with Musica Ferrum I was delighted.
+And even more so now that the results are in my hand: a genuinely brilliant publication.

 Subtitled ’12+1 Nocturnes for Teens’, these 13 new pieces are more difficult that those in Barbara’s previous books, written for intermediate players at around UK Grades 4-6.